demisto/content/.github/pull_request_template.md

 <!-- REMINDER: THIS IS A PUBLIC REPO DO NOT POST HERE SECRETS/SENSITIVE DATA -->

 ## Contributing to Cortex XSOAR Content
-Make sure to register your contribution - [contribution registration](https://forms.gle/XDfxU4E61ZwEESSMA)
+Make sure to register your contribution by filling the [contribution registration form](https://forms.gle/XDfxU4E61ZwEESSMA)

 **The Pull Request review will only start after this form was filled**